-A failure to address and embed sustainability considerations (including climate risk) within strategy, products, operating model, communication approach and an internal/external changing landscape could adversely impact on the financial performance, reputation and future growth of the Company.
+A failure to address and embed sustainability considerations within strategy, products, operating model, communication approach could adversely impact the Company.
 The Group considers and acts upon a broad range of issues including those concerning greenwashing, climate impact, diversity and inclusion, and corporate governance.
-Sustainability risks, along with other risk types, are identified, assessed and managed under the ESG Risk Management Framework and Policy.
+The Group ESG Risk Management Framework and Policy provides a structured approach for the identification, assessment and management of ESG risks supported by the ESG Risk Policy which sets out key business requirements.